dominik-stammbach/dominik-stammbach.github.io/README.md

 ### Involved in the following events

+- Keynote speaker at the [First International Workshop on Data Mining and AI for Law @ IEEE ICDM2025](https://dmail-workshop.github.io/DMAIL2025/program/)
+- Organizer of [ClimateNLP 2025](https://nlp4climate.github.io/): Organizing a Workshop collocated with ACL 2024 on Natural Language Processing meets Climate Change
-- Organizer of [ClimateNLP 2024](https://nlp4climate.github.io/): Organizing a Workshop collocated with ACL 2024 on Natural Language Processing meets Climate Change
+- Organizer of [ClimateNLP 2024](https://nlp4climate.github.io/climatenlp2024/): Organizing a Workshop collocated with ACL 2024 on Natural Language Processing meets Climate Change
 - Program co-chair of [Sustainable Transition with AI](https://stai.jeju.ai/):
 - Organizer of [Accelerating Climate Change Action through Machine Learning](https://appliedmldays.org/): Organized a track in the Conference program at AMLD EPFL on March 25 and 26, 2024
 - Organizer of [Hackathon at Latsis Symposium 2023](https://latsis2023.ethz.ch/hackathon.html): Organized the hackathon during the "Tackling Online Hate Speech and Strengthening Public Discourse" Symposium at ETH Zurich